tdi/pyPEPA/README.rst

     Statespace of models/bankscenario.pepa.1 has 7 states

-    Throuhoutput (successful action completion in one time unit)
+    Throuhput (successful action completion in one time unit)

     readInformation                          0.08333333333333337
     createLoanRequest                              0.25